ManassehZhou/notion-to-markdown/README.md

 🚀 A GitHub Action that automatically fetches content from your Notion database and converts it into Markdown files with front matter.
 Compatible with popular static site generators like Hugo, Hexo, Jekyll, and more.

+**NEW**: Now automatically includes ALL custom properties from your Notion database in the generated frontmatter - no more manual configuration needed!

 ## ✨ Features

 - 📝 **Markdown Conversion**: Transform Notion pages into clean Markdown with front matter